dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 46
 This problem was asked by Amazon.
 Given a string, find the longest palindromic contiguous substring.
-If there are more than one with the maximum length, return any one.For example, the longest palindromic substring of "aabcdcb" is "bcdcb".
+If there are more than one with the maximum length, return any one.
+For example, the longest palindromic substring of "aabcdcb" is "bcdcb".
 The longest palindromic substring of "bananas" is "anana".

 [Solution](solutions/problem_046.py)
 - - - -